shrivatsa-rao/DSA-Arrays/README.md

 # DSA-questions
-It has DSA questions related to different data structure.
+This repo has DSA questions related to different data structure.
-Mainly written in c++.
+The programming language used is c++.